scipy-conference/scipy_proceedings/papers/henry_schreiner/henry_schreiner.rst

 By the mid 2010's, a marked change had occurred.
 Many students were coming in with little or no C++ experience, but had existing knowledge of Python and the growing Python data science ecosystem, like NumPy and Pandas.
-Several analyses were performed driven by Python, with ROOT only being used for things that were not available in the Python ecosystem.
-Some of these were HEP specific: ROOT was also a data format, so users needed to be able to read data from ROOT files.
+Several HEP experiment analyses were performed driven by Python, with ROOT only being used for things that were not available in the Python ecosystem.
+Some of these were HEP specific: ROOT is also a data format, so users needed to be able to read data from ROOT files.
-Others were less specific: HEP users have intense histogram requirements due to the data sizes, large portions of HEP data is "jagged" rather than rectangular, vectors manipulation was important (especially Lorenz Vectors, a four dimensional relativistic vector with a non-Euclidean metric), and data fitting was important, especially with complex models and excellent error estimation.
+Others were less specific: HEP users have intense histogram requirements due to the data sizes, large portions of HEP data is "jagged" rather than rectangular, vectors manipulation was important (especially Lorenz Vectors, a four dimensional relativistic vector with a non-Euclidean metric), and data fitting was important, especially with complex models and accurate error estimation.

 .. figure:: shells-hep.pdf